digital-analytics-program/gov-wide-code/README.md

 #### Authenticated or "Priviledged" Pages

-For the time being, do not apply DAP script to any webpages behind authentication or log-in, even if the website as a whole is public-facing.
-However, agencies should continue to apply DAP script to log-in pages that serve as the entry point to authenticated pages on public-facing websites.
-This policy was determined by OMB in collaboration with the DAP team.
+Agencies are expected to add DAP code to sign-in pages that serve as the entry point to authenticated content on public-facing sites.
+Implementation of the DAP code beyond this entry point on authenticated pages is permitted on a case-by-case basis only, with DAP's approval and testing as a prerequisite.

 This decision tree may help: